 People Also Ask

-When hiring a carpet cleaner, ask about their certification and insurance to ensure they meet industry standards.
-Inquire about the cleaning methods they use, such as hot water extraction or dry cleaning, and whether they offer stain protection.
-Ask for a detailed estimate, including any additional fees for furniture moving or spot treatments.
-It is wise to request references or read online reviews to gauge their reliability.
-At Queens Carpets Cleaning, we recommend confirming the drying time and whether they use eco-friendly products, as this affects your home's safety and convenience.
-Always ask about a satisfaction guarantee to protect your investment.
+When hiring a carpet cleaner, you should ask about their certification and insurance to ensure they meet industry standards.
+Inquire about the specific cleaning methods they use, such as hot water extraction or dry cleaning, and whether they offer a satisfaction guarantee.
+Ask for a detailed, upfront price quote to avoid hidden fees, and request references from past clients.
+It is also wise to ask about the products and equipment they use, especially if you have allergies or pets.
+At Queens Carpets Cleaning, we always recommend confirming the drying time and any post-cleaning steps required to protect your carpets.
+These questions help you choose a reliable professional who delivers lasting results.